place Case Studies

 Description

-• The Reclaimed Water Quality Model in the Distribution Network (tool #24) is a complete hydraulic and water quality extended-period simulation model for pressure flow networks.
-By modelling the (bulk and wall) decay of residual chlorine, the key barrier for water microbial stability, it aims primarily at mapping and quantifying risk in reclaimed water distribution networks.
+The Reclaimed Water Quality Model in the Distribution Network is a complete hydraulic and water quality extended-period simulation model for pressure flow networks.
+By modelling the (bulk and wall) decay of residual chlorine, the key barrier for water microbial stability, this tool delivers a solution to the problem of analysing and assessing the environmental and public health risks posed by using pipe networks for transporting and distributing reclaimed water.
+This tool goes beyond the state-of-the-art because it implements a newly developed mechanistic model comprising bulk and wall residual chlorine decay.
+This model also highlights the importance of ammonia for managing chlorine residuals in reclaimed water distribution systems.

 Applied technologies